kiidax/bigtext/README.md

-# TextKit
+# Boar

-TextKit is a toolkit to modify text files.
+Boar is a toolkit to modify text files.